nyu-ossd-s18/pdf.jsplan/Work_Log.md

 * Dora, Ashley, Ola looked at codebase to better understand the code structure
 * Suyasha looked at the codebase individually already, so she looked for more issues for us to work on to add to the Slack thread Dora started

+### 4/4
+* We decided to switch projects because we've had a lot of trouble trying to understand the PDF.js codebase.